itsmoonrack/flexmojos-m2e-connector/README.md

     In eclipse, create a new configuration: Run > Run Configurations...
 Select Eclipse Application.
     In the fieldset "Program to Run" select "Run an application" and choose org.eclipse.equinox.p2.publisher.FeaturesAndBundlesPublisher.
-    In the Arguments tab, in the text area "Program arguments", put the following:
+    In the Arguments tab, put the following in the text area "Program arguments":

         -metadataRepository file:<some location>\repository
         -artifactRepository file:<some location>\repository